gandalfsaxe/laursens-xelatex-thesis-template/README.md

 Simply press "Quick Build".
 This will run all necessary commands including setting up your bibliography if there are any changes to it.

 If the bibliography is not changed only `xelatex` needs to run one single time.
 You can therefore select XeLaTeX from the run menu instead of the default in Quick build.

+### Visual Studio Code

+Install the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
+It pretty much just works out of the box, and documentation is good.

+#### Spell checking

+For spell checking, I would recommend trying [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) or [Spell Right](https://marketplace.visualstudio.com/items?itemName=ban.spellright).
+Included in this repository is a `.vscode/` directory that contains dictionaries for both these extensions such that they should not give any spelling errors on any template content out-of-the-box.
+They can safely be deleted if one does not use these extensions or VSCode.

+Both extensions do more or less the same thing, but have some differences:

+##### Code Spell Checker

+- Is Based on the open [Hunspell](http://hunspell.github.io) dictionary.
+- Tries reduce the number of false positives, but may catch less errors.
+- By default saves custom dictionary words in User or Workspace (`.vscode/`) `settings.json` along with the other settings (but can also be set up to point dictionary files)

+##### Spell Right

+- Taps into your OS system dictionary.
+- Will typically give more spelling errors, but may catch slightly more errors.
+- Save dictionary of words in `spellright.dict` plaintext file that is found in User or Workspace (`.vscode/`) folder.

+I usually keep "Code Spell Checker" on all the time, and activate "Spell Right" periodically when I'm in mood for low-energy work and some extra spell checking.
+But one could also do just fine with just one of them.